MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

 We recommend the following settings for creating a SQL managed instance:

-- **Resource group**: Create a new resource group for Azure SQL Managed Instance.
+- **Resource group**: Create a new resource group for Azure SQL Managed Instance Preview.
 A best practice is to create a new resource group for large Azure resources.
 - **Managed instance name**: Choose a unique name.
 This name will be used while you create a SCOM managed instance to refer to this SQL managed instance.
 - **Region**: Choose the region close to you.
 There's no strict requirement on region for the instance, but we recommend the closest region for latency purposes.
 - **Compute + storage**: General Purpose (Gen5) with eight cores is the default.
 This configuration will suffice for the SCOM managed instance.